JingliCheng/memo_bot/next_steps.md

+gotcha — “不知所措” in English is “at a loss,” “unsure what to do next,” or “overwhelmed and not sure how to proceed.”

 Here’s a clean map of what we can do from where you are (FastAPI chat working + Firestore storage), what each step achieves, how “temporary vs. long-term” it is, and how close it gets you to a real, usable AI companion.

 # Snapshot (where you are)